 It might be tough to interpret a cat’s meow, but most of the time, if you’re getting a gentle meow that doesn’t sound panicked or angry, it’s a sign you’re liked.

-A lot of time, a good round of kneading is followed by your cat settling in and sleeping on you.
+A lot of times, a good round of kneading is followed by your cat settling in and sleeping on you.
 If this happens, you’ve reached cat affection nirvana.
-Your cat loves you and trusts you and you’ll have a friend for life.
+Your cat loves you and trusts you, and you’ll have a friend for life.

 Keep in mind, if your cat stops doing these things, it doesn’t mean they’ve stopped loving you.
 It could just be a change of habit or adjustment to something that has changed in their environment.
 However, a change in usual behavior could also indicate your cat has a health issue.
 It’s best to take your cat for a veterinarian exam if you notice a behavior change.

-If you have an unaffectionate cat, there might be ways to get him or her to be more affectionate.
+If you have an unaffectionate cat, there might be ways to get them to be more affectionate.
 In some cases, it just takes time.
-If your cat is new to your home, wait a few weeks, relax, and be non-demanding around your cat, and see how your relationship evolves.
+If your cat is new to your home, wait a few weeks, relax, be non-demanding around your cat, and see how your relationship evolves.

 If you and your cat have been living together for some time and the affection level isn’t where you want it to be, try the following:

 Also, keep in mind that some breeds are more affectionate than others.
-If your cat is of mixed breed, it could be that some of its lineage comes from a less affectionate breed.
+If your cat is of mixed breed, it could be that some of its lineages come from a less affectionate breed.

-The two main reasons your cat might not like to be affectionate with you include it’s just their personality or breed or they haven’t bonded with you.
+The two main reasons your cat might not like to be affectionate with you are, one, it’s just their personality or breed, or second, they haven’t bonded with you.